KeithNjuguna/Blood-Bank-Management-System/README.md

-# BloodManagement
+Blood Bank Management System--
-A simple system that enables users to manage blood being donated.
+A simple c# form application that enables hospital admins to enter donor data.
-Languages used are C# for the form application system.
-IDE used Visual Studio.
-Ms sql for the database.
-I will add a snapshot for the database for viewing later.
+Uses Microsoft SQL as a database used Visual Studio to create the form application.